 The philosophes (French for ‘philosophers’) were writers, intellectuals and scientists who shaped the French Enlightenment during the 18th century.
 The best known philosophes were Baron de Montesquieu, Voltaire, Jean-Jacques Rousseau and Denis Diderot.
-Other lesser known figures included the mathematician and political scientist Nicolas de Condorcet, religious critic Nicolas Boulanger and atheist writer Jacques-Andre Naigeon.
+Other lesser-known figures included the mathematician and political scientist Nicolas de Condorcet, religious critic Nicolas Boulanger and atheist writer Jacques-Andre Naigeon.
 The impact they had on the French Revolution is open to debate.
-None of the philosophes were revolutionaries and none advocated or even predicted revolution.
-Most were intellectual elitists who had little regard for the common people, believing they had little or no role in government.
+None of the philosophes were revolutionaries and very few advocated or even predicted a revolution.
+Indeed, most were intellectual elitists with little regard for the common people, believing they had little or no role in government.
 Most of the significant philosophes were also dead long before 1789.
-Nevertheless their writings and ideas, particularly their political theories and criticisms of the Ancien Régime, helped create an environment where revolutionary ideas could germinate and prosper.
+Nevertheless, their writings and ideas, particularly their political theories and criticisms of the Ancien Régime, helped create an environment where revolutionary ideas could germinate and prosper.

 Charles de Secondat, Baron de Montesquieu (1689-1755) was an enlightened nobleman turned political philosopher, responsible for articulating a clear explanation of the separation of government powers.
 Montesquieu was born into a noble family near Bordeaux in January 1689.
 Several of his relatives were involved in provincial politics, so the teenage Montesquieu also developed an interest in law and government.
 The family’s wealth gave him the opportunity to read, write and socialise.
 The young Montesquieu became a vocal and charismatic regular in the Paris social set, where he spoke freely and critically about the Ancien Régime.
 He also travelled widely in Europe, observing and studying different forms of law and government.